GregoryAlexander77/Galaxie-Blog/README.md

 <p><strong>If you run into problems...</strong></p>
 <p>This is a final release candidate so I am sure that there are going to be a few bugs.<strong>&nbsp;</strong>However, please reach out to me or document the issue on the git hub site.
 I prefer that you document the issue so that others can also see what is going on.
 I made some mistakes on the previous version of Galaxie Blog's installer and am frustrated that no one reached out to me.
 I spent a great deal of time developing this for the community and would like to be aware when something goes wrong.&nbsp;</p>
 <p>There are some tools built in the Application.cfc template that may also be used to debug your issues.&nbsp;There is a debug = false statement near the top of the root Application.cfc template.
 Set this argument to debug = true to print out all of the system variables.</p>
-<p>If you're using a hosted provider with CF2018 or CF2021, they may have a setting that causes the Java loader to fail.
-The 'Disable Internal Java Components' checkbox must not be checked in the ColdFusion administrator.
-If you can't get around this, for now, use CF2016.&nbsp;</p>

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>